Bonded Manifolds

 Exhibiting an excellent combination of mechanical, electrical, and thermal properties, PBT stands as one tough resin that can outlast other materials that might otherwise degrade under such intense operation.

 Watch the video below, and get to know PBT in under 1.5 minutes.
-Still have questions?
-Reach out to our team of experts!

 • High strength and rigidity